-Please send your work to email@example.com with SUBMISSION in the subject line.
+Please send your work to email@example.com.
 We will acknowledge receipt promptly, and will notify you of our decision in a timely manner.

 The em dash is significantly longer than the en dash and is usually used to separate parts of a sentence in standard English prose.
 Here are its major specific uses: